WhatTheDickens/engl340/mod-5/outcomes.md

 - Read *Walden*, "Where I Lived, and What I Lived For."
 - Read the pages in the module "Meet the Walden Manuscript."
+- Leave a comment on a paragraph or part of a paragraph in "Where I Lived" responding to anything Thoreau has to say about* time *or* place. *(You can take until our next class to leave your comment on "Where I Lived.")

 ### In class

 - Visit with Beth Witherell, Editor-in-Chief of [*The Writings of Henry D. Thoreau*](https://thoreau.library.ucsb.edu/).

-***Class work:*** *In your folder for 2-24, share your journal file for the day with notes on our visit from Dr. Witherell.
-In addition, leave a comment on a paragraph or part of a paragraph in "Where I Lived" responding to anything Thoreau has to say about* time *or* place. *(You can take until our next class to leave your comment on "Where I Lived.")*
+***Class work:*** *In your folder for 2-24, share your journal file for the day with notes on our visit from Dr. Witherell.*